-Some career options after 12th humanities require you to major in particular subjects, but it is possible to go into some fields such as law and publishing after having studied a variety of subjects.
+Some humanities career options after 12th require you to major in particular subjects, but it is possible to go into some fields such as law and publishing after having studied a variety of subjects.

 When you’re deciding what career options after 12th humanities should you focus on, take both your interests and the subject you majored in into consideration.
 There are many more career options than those listed below for people with a bachelor’s degree in humanities, the following are only a few examples to give one a flavor of the possibilities there are.
-It is important to know that the prospects of a humanities degree today go beyond what they were 30 years ago, or even a decade ago.

-Top 101 Career Options after 12th Humanities
+Top 101 Career Options in Humanities after 12th

 - Archaeological Anthropologist